 It takes an average of four to six months to become a real estate agent, accounting for the coursework, licensing exam, and finding a broker sponsor to register for licensure.
 Note that many online real estate schools are self-paced, which may allow you to finish your requirements faster than this traditional timeline.

 Can You Make Good Money as a Real Estate Agent?

-What you earn will largely be determined by your market turnover, the price of homes, and the number of transactions you participate in.
+How much money you earn will largely be determined by your market turnover, the price of homes, and the number of transactions you participate in.
 Real estate agents are paid by commission, so you earn a percentage of every transaction of which you are a part.